A Sovereign Microsoft Fabric Alternative

 | Primary focus | Ontology-based data unification and trusted insight | Unified SaaS analytics and BI |

-| Semantic / ontology layer | Native, first-class organisation-wide business ontology | Power BI semantic models, scoped per dataset |
+| Semantic / ontology layer | Native, first-class organisation-wide business ontology | Power BI semantic models, plus the Fabric IQ ontology (preview) — hosted in the Microsoft cloud |

-| Analytics & insights | Insights anchored to the ontology; consistent metrics everywhere | Deep BI through Power BI |
+| Analytics & insights | Analytics anchored to the ontology; consistent metrics everywhere | Deep BI through Power BI |

 | Deployment & sovereignty | Sovereign — air-gapped to cloud, European-native, your keys | Azure cloud SaaS only |

-| Openness & lock-in | Open formats, your perimeter, low lock-in | OneLake and the Microsoft ecosystem |
+| Openness & lock-in | Open formats, your perimeter, your keys | Open formats in OneLake, but locked to an Azure capacity SKU, tenant, and Entra |

 | Best fit | Organisations needing a sovereign semantic layer for insight and AI | Microsoft-centric BI teams |